eProsima/Fast-DDS-docs/docs/fastdds/getting_started/getting_started.rst

 .. seealso::

-    Check Fast DDS dependencies, libraries and related packages in the :ref:`dependencies_compatibilities` section.
+    Check Fast DDS dependencies, libraries, and related packages in the :ref:`dependencies_compatibilities` section.